Jumble & Flow

 I cut my coffee intake by about half and don’t drink it after noon.

-12. Cognitive Behavioral Therapy
+12. Cognitive Behavioral Therapy for positive thinking

 I’m a big fan of this talk therapy focused on goals, values, and habits.